Tetris (Game Boy video game): Music

 The main soundtrack for Tetris was created by Nintendo's accomplished composer Hirokazu Tanaka.
 The player can select one of three types of background music during the game or play with sound effects only.
-Two of the songs are arrangements of works from other composers: "Type A" is based on the Russian folk song "Korobeiniki" (also known as "Korobushka"), and "Type C" is an arranged version of "French Suite No. 3 in B minor, BWV 814: Menuet" (transposed to F# minor) by Johann Sebastian Bach.
+Two of the songs are arrangements of works from other composers: "Type A" is based on the Russian folk song "Korobeiniki" (also known as "Korobushka"), and "Type C" is an arranged version of "French Suite No. 3 in B minor, BWV 814: Menuet" (transposed to F♯ minor) by Johann Sebastian Bach.
 In an early version that was only released in Japan with an estimated 25,000 copies sold, the "Type A" song is "Minuet".
-The compositions "Type A" and "Type B" can be unlocked in the Super Smash Bros. series.
+The compositions "Type A" and "Type B" can be unlocked in the Super Smash Bros. series, where "Type A" can be played on the stage, "Luigi's Mansion" in Brawl and for Wii U, and "Type B" can be played on the stage, "Luigi's Mansion" in Brawl, and "Wuhu Island" in for Wii U, both can be played on any miscellaneous Nintendo series stage in Ultimate.

 The victory fanfares played after completing levels are different arrangements of "Trepak", from Pyotr Ilyich Tchaikovsky's ballet The Nutcracker.

-Re-release

-Tetris DX
+Re-releases

-Tetris DX is a Game Boy Color game that is backward compatible with the original Game Boy.
-It was developed by Nintendo and released in Japan on October 21, 1998, in North America on November 18, 1998, and in Europe and Australia in 1999.
+An updated version of the game for Game Boy Color, titled Tetris DX, was developed by Nintendo and released in Japan on October 21, 1998, in North America on November 18, 1998, and in Europe and Australia in 1999.
 Tetris DX features battery-saved high scores and three player profiles.
 It has a new single-player mode against the CPU and also features two new modes of play.
 In "Ultra Mode", players must accumulate as many points as possible within a three-minute time period.
 In "40 Lines", players are timed on how quickly they can clear 40 lines of play.
 New music themes were added.

-Virtual Console

-The Game Boy version of Tetris was released in North America and Europe as a Nintendo 3DS Virtual Console game on December 22, 2011 and on December 28 in Japan.
+The Game Boy version of Tetris was released in North America and Europe as a Virtual Console game for the Nintendo 3DS on December 22, 2011 and on December 28 in Japan.
 In contrast to the original version, it is not possible to play multiplayer in the Virtual Console version.
-The Virtual Console version of Tetris was delisted in Europe from the Nintendo eShop after December 31, 2014 and in North America.
+The Virtual Console version of Tetris was delisted from the Nintendo eShop after December 31, 2014 in Europe and North America.

-Nintendo Switch Online

-The Game Boy version was released worldwide on the Nintendo Switch Online service on February 8, 2023.
+The Game Boy version was released worldwide on the Nintendo Classics service on February 8, 2023.
 Unlike the release on the Nintendo 3DS Virtual Console, multiplayer is fully supported.
 This version can also be played online.
+The Game Boy Color version was released worldwide on the service on December 11, 2024 to coincide with the 40th anniversary of the series.